• Level of education

 Objectives

-1. Impart a culture of modern physics: photons, matter waves, coherence, magnetism, atoms, etc...
+1. Teaching modern physics: photons, matter waves, coherence, magnetism, atoms, etc.

-2. Introduce and use the Fourier transform through the optical spectrum and EM waves on the one hand, and through matter waves and wave packets on the other.
+2. Introduce and use Fourier transforms across the optical spectrum and EM waves on the one hand, and across matter waves and wave packets on the other.

-3. Provide basic calculations for modern physics problems.
+3. Provide calculation bases for modern physics problems.

 Read more